imshantnu/deputy-coding-exercise/README.md

 ## Retrospective
 It ended up a long challenge which took me whole weekend plus some time to code, I almost spent 12 hours into it and still had to let few things to do.

-I was not able to unit test, though it was one of the requiremnents of challenge. for unit testing i had chosen Jest as my testing framework.
-If i can take more time, this would be the first thing i will do.
+I was not able to unit test completeley, was able to only push couple of test, though it was one of the requiremnents of challenge. for unit testing i had chosen **Jest** as my testing framework and used **enzyme** for my component manipulations and **sinon** to spy.
+If i can take more time, I would like to add to the coverage.

-Also, the challenge is visually not where I wanted it to be, with responsiveness taking a hit.
+Also, the challenge is visually not where I wanted it to be with many UI component not looking what they should across viewports, with responsiveness taking a hit.

-Overall, it wqas a massive challenge with a lot of features to be implemented, and I think i did a decent job in wrapping up the functionality.
+Overall, it was a massive challenge with a lot of features to be implemented, and I think i did a decent job in wrapping up the functionality.
 However if i have more time i would like to push some tests and fix the UI across viewports.